Skip to main content

 1. You have an Application and campaign in Talon.One.

-2. You have a least one customer profile in Talon.One.
+2. You have at least one customer profile in Talon.One.
 This profile also exists in Braze.

-3. You have set up a loyalty program for your Application.
-For more information, see the Product docs.
+3. You have set up a profile-based loyalty program for your Application.

 Braze requirements